 The small tsu is a weird little thing but we'll make sense of it.
-The easiest way to think of it, I think, is to call it a "double consonant."
-Basically, by adding a small っ to something, you are making the (English) letter that follows it double into two consonants.
-Luckily, you won't see a small tsu before any of the あいうえお kana, so that never becomes an issue.
+This kana doesn't have a sound.
+Instead, it adds a quick little pause before a consonant sound in a word.
+The easiest way to think of it is to call it a "double consonant."
+That is because the consonant after a small っ is written twice when writing in romaji.
 Let's take a look at how the following hiragana converts to romaji.

 したい → shitai

 しったい → shit_tai

 かこ → kako

 いった → it_ta

 See how that worked? したい is just plain "shitai" without the small っ.
 But when you add it in, it becomes shittai.
 The small っ that comes before the "ta" causes the consonant to double, making it "shit_tai."
 Make sure you understand how that works with kako/kakko too.

 In terms of pronunciation, did you hear that small pause where the small っ exists?
 Let's take a look at another example:

 いしょ → isho